Heirs Property

 • Precious family history and evidence of community contributions can be lost

 Occurrences of heirs property are found in all types of landowners.
-The proportion of land owned by heirs is disproportionately high among racial and ethnic minority groups, low-wealth and low-income households, and other vulnerable populations who are less likely to conduct sophisticated estate planning.
-Relatively high rates of African American land loss during the 20th century likely contributes to the widening racial wealth gap by depleting existing assets and undermining the transfer of these assets across generations.
+In some parts of NC, the proportion of land owned by heirs is disproportionately high among racial and ethnic minority groups, low-wealth and low-income households, and other vulnerable populations who are less likely to conduct sophisticated estate planning.
+Relatively high rates of African American land loss during the 20th century likely contributed to the widening racial wealth gap by depleting existing assets and undermining the transfer of these assets across generations.